 We can then put that that Pageview event on one or more pages that indicate a deep interest in Doohickies – such as our Doohickey pricing or options pages.

 Firstly, we will set up an AWtomator Pageview Event that tags subscribers with the tag, “view_doohickies” and add the page view code to our key Doohickey web pages.

 If you send a lot of Doohickey broadcasts, you can set the event to delay the tagging by a few days to make sure that they aren’t eligible for a Doohickey broadcast right after they look at pages relating them.

 See the “How Do I Tag Subscribers With AWtomator?” tutorial for detailed steps on how to setup events.

-Page events rely on AWtomator being able to identify the subscriber currently visiting the page.
+Both Video and Page View events rely on AWtomator being able to identify the AWeber subscriber currently visiting your web page.

-If there isn’t an awt_email variable, AWtomator will then look at the page URL to see if there is an email set using the “awt_email”, “email”, or “e” query parameters.
+If there isn’t an awt_email variable set, AWtomator will then look at the page URL to see if there is an email set using the “awt_email”, “email”, or “e” query parameters.

 DEFAULT: Use an AWtomator Link Event

 If you haven’t made the subscriber’s email available using the methods above, then AWtomator will try to identify the subscriber by cookie or ip address.